 From there, for an extra challenge, you can work triplets with this pattern.

-Applying a three-note rhythm to a four-note pattern is a great way to push any scale pattern to new heights in your practicing and improvisations.
+Applying a three-note rhythm to a four-note pattern will push any scale pattern to new heights in your practicing and solos.

 Click to hear guitar techniques scale patterns 23

 Here is the reverse 1234 pattern to work in your studies.

 As you progress through these variations, play two of them back to back.

 So, play up and down the scale with the ascending 1234 pattern.

 Then, right away play up and down the scale with the descending 1234 pattern.